 Following the launch of negotiations to establish an EU-US trade agreement, it seems the question for the UK becomes simpler still.
 Do we want to leave our main export market, just as it promises to become the platform for the biggest global deal between the world’s two biggest economies?

-Policy officer, European Movement UK
+About: European Movement UK